NTTCom-MS/eyp-dovecot/README.md

 ### TODO

-* lots of dovecot functionalities still needs to be added to this module
+* lots of dovecot functionalities still needs to be implemented in this module

 ### Contributing